SpectraLDS: Provable Distillation for Linear Dynamical Systems: Problem Background

 \subsection{Distilling STU into an LDS}

 While the STU avoids direct learning of \(A\), it still implements LDS-like dynamics via spectral filtering.
-A natural question is whether we can recover explicit parameters \((\widetilde{A},\widetilde{B},\widetilde{C})\) from the learned STU, enabling an equivalent recurrence evolving in \(O(1)\) time per token, rather than \(O(L)\) when convolving spectral filters with input sequences.
+A natural question is whether we can recover explicit parameters \((\widetilde{A},\widetilde{B},\widetilde{C})\) from the learned STU, enabling an equivalent recurrence rather than \(O(L)\) costs when convolving spectral filters with input sequences.
 This can be achieved by approximating the convolution kernel of the STU by the implicit convolution kernel of an LDS.
 Such a distillation would bridge the gap between the stable convex training of the STU and the fast inference of a recurrent LDS.